 All in all, this is a very good self-help book.
 At least a few tips and techniques can be used everyday, if all cannot be used immediately.

-(*Note: this is an affiliate link which will not cost anything extra to you, but will help me run this website with great content for free)
+(*Note: This post has affiliate links which will not cost anything extra to you, but will help me run this website with great content for free)